DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 Deprecation Notices
 -------------------

+* eal: certain structures will change in EAL on account of upcoming external memory support.
+Aside from internal changes leading to an ABI break, the following externally visible changes will also be implemented:

+  - ``rte_memseg_list`` will change to include a boolean flag indicating whether a particular memseg list is externally allocated.
+This will have implications for any users of memseg-walk-related functions, as they will now have to skip externally allocated segments in most cases if the intent is to only iterate over internal DPDK memory.
+  - ``socket_id`` parameter across the entire DPDK will gain additional meaning, as some socket ID's will now be representing externally allocated memory.
+No changes will be required for existing code as backwards compatibility will be kept, and those who do not use this feature will not see these extra socket ID's.

 * eal: both declaring and identifying devices will be streamlined in v18.08.
   New functions will appear to query a specific port from buses, classes of device and device drivers.
 Device declaration will be made coherent with the